 - road testing and implementation of new applications.

 Job titles vary.
 You may find titles such as problem analyst, technical adviser and system analyst.
-Although there may be slight variations in responsibilities, the core activities are likely to be similar.
+Although there may be slight variations in responsibilities, the core activities between these are likely to be similar.

-Application analysts can specialise in operating systems, applications and languages.
-Examples include:
+Application analysts can specialise in operating systems, applications and languages, such as: